 Any client (e.g. your Web browser or our CheckUpDown robot) goes through the following cycle when it communicates with the Web server:

-This error occurs in the final step above when the client receives an HTTP status code that it recognises as '500'.
+An error 500 occurs in the final step above when the client receives an HTTP status code that it recognises as "500".